 - 8.01.
 Establishment of Committees.
 Board Committee Chairs, standing and special, as deemed necessary by the Board of Directors to carry on the work of the Corporation, shall be appointed by the Chair with advice of the Board of Directors.
 Committees dealing with day-to-day operation of the Corporation may be established by and report to the CEO.
 All Board Committees, standing or special, except the Nominating Committee, shall consist of at least one member of the Board of Directors.
 No member of the Board of Directors shall be on the Nominating Committee.
-The Board Chair shall be an ex-officio member of all committees, except the Nominating Committee.
-The Board Chair shall be an ex-officio member of all committees, except the Nominating Committee.
+The Board Chair shall be a member ex-officio of all other committees, except the Nominating Committee.
 No committee shall have the authority of the Board of Directors to: - (a) amend the Certificate of Formation; - (b) adopt a plan of merger or a plan of consolidation with another corporation; - (c) authorize the sale, lease, exchange, or mortgage of all or substantially all of the property and assets of the Corporation; - (d) authorize the voluntary dissolution of the Corporation; - (e) revoke proceedings for the voluntary dissolution of the Corporation; - (f) adopt a plan for the distribution of the assets of the Corporation; - (g) amend, alter, or repeal the Bylaws; - (h) elect, appoint, or remove a member of a committee or a Director or officer of the Corporation; - (i) approve any transaction to which the Corporation is a party, and that involves a potential conflict of interest; and - (j) take any action outside the scope of authority delegated to it by the Board of Directors. - 8.02.
 Standing Committees.
 There shall be the following standing committees: Executive Committee, Finance, Governance, Awards and Nominations. - 8.03.
 Operational Committees.
-Operational committees, such as National Convention, Information Technology, Membership, Club Development and Support, National Programs,

-Publicity, and Strategic Performance, may be established under the CEO.
+Operational committees, such as National Convention, Information Technology, Membership, Club Development and Support, National Programs, Publicity, and Strategic Performance, may be established under the CEO.